jitendra80830/java-programming/README.md

 # java-programming
-Here all capter covered in java programming
+Here all concept covered in java programming for more understanding please see the program